-Denali delivers global sourcing and procurement services to high-tech, retail and CPG, banking and financial services, utilities, and healthcare verticals.
-The acquisition of Denali is expected to add a strategic procurement capability to the Company's existing Finance and Accounting services and enables the Company to offer procurement solutions to its clients.
+Denali delivers global sourcing and procurement services to high-tech, retail and Consumer Packaged Goods ("CPG"), banking and financial services, utilities, and healthcare verticals.
+The acquisition of Denali is expected to add a strategic procurement capability to the Company's existing Finance and Accounting services and will enable the Company to offer procurement solutions to its clients.

-The Company has incurred acquisition related costs of \$502, which have been included in "General and administrative expenses" in the consolidated statement of income for the year ended March 31, 2017.
+The Company incurred acquisition related costs of \$502, which have been included in "General and administrative expenses" in the consolidated statement of income for the year ended March 31, 2017.